 The extended business cycles of construction contractors ultimately prevent them from taking on more work, paying their suppliers on time, and making sound financial decisions.
 Instead of preparing for projects well ahead of time, the search for workers and equipment begins right after the project is accepted.
 They don’t have the time or money to weigh out options for equipment or consider maintenance costs.

-Alternative Funding is the ideal place to get Small Business Loans for Construction & Contractors.
+Alternative Funding is the ideal place to get Business Loans for Construction & Contractors.
 We work with commercial plumbing, roofing firms, electrical contractors, masonry contractors, cement suppliers, window fabricators, fence contractors, and landscapers to name a few.
-Contact us today for your FREE business funding consultation!
+Contact us today for your FREE Business Funding Consultation!

 Most hotels are seasonal businesses.
 They are located in areas that attract huge crowds but only during certain times of the year.
 The slow seasons can quickly go from inconvenient to downright treacherous, even for extremely successful hotels.
 Many are forced to lay off employees, fall behind on vendor payments or postpone vital upgrades.
 Yes, hoteliers are well-aware of seasonality but it’s not always easy to anticipate exactly when revenue will drop or ascertain whether or not they have enough cash to power through a few rough months.

-Alternative Funding has many years of experience providing Small Business Loans for Hotels, Motels & Lodging.
+Alternative Funding has many years of experience providing Business Funding Loans for Hotels, Motels & Lodging.
 We can provide all types of business lending products.
-Contact us today for your FREE business funding consultation!
+Contact us today for your FREE Business Funding Consultation!

 Along with the constant need to expand, what makes the finances of a beauty salon so difficult to manage is unpredictable demand.
 A glance inside a salon will usually reveal either a full house or a surprisingly empty day.
 A couple of slow weeks can prevent you from paying your bills on time and as a result, ruin your business credit.